 Leaning back either seated or standing often shows that someone is relaxed, in control, confident and not stressed.
 It can also be an indicator of social status within a group, it can give the impression that somebody is not seeking attention or approval which are qualities that leaders often have.
 Or it could simply mean that a person is indifferent to a situation or group.

-Learning forwards can be a sign of tension, unease or that they want attention or approval or a lack of confidence.
+Leaning forwards can be a sign of tension, unease or that they want attention or approval, or even show a lack of confidence.

 People often place their feet pointed in the direction that they want to go, or need to go.
 If you are talking to somebody and their feet are both pointed in your direction it probably means they are happy in the interaction with no immediate plans to leave.

-If somebody’s feet are pointed away it probably indicates that they either want to end the interaction or that they have too.
+If somebody’s feet or one foot is pointed away, it may indicate that they either want to end the interaction or that they have to go.

-Standing close to someone (within a few inches) is usually a sign of a close or intimate relationship, it could be a sign of aggressive or threatening behaviour or if someone has a lack of awareness of acceptable personal space.
+Standing close to someone (within a few inches) is usually a sign of a close or intimate relationship.
+It could be a sign of aggressive or threatening behavior, or if someone has a lack of awareness of acceptable personal space.

 Standing toe to toe

-This is classic threatening body language, avoid it especially when talking to strangers.
-Standing shoulder to shoulder is much less aggressive which will improve any interactions with people especially those you don’t know.
+This is classic threatening or intimidating body language, avoid it especially when talking to strangers.
+Standing shoulder to shoulder at an angle is much less aggressive, it is far better when interacting with people especially those you don’t know.